Glacier View car launch faces uncertain future due to ongoing riverbank erosion

 Appreciate this story?
 The Mat-Su Sentinel relies on reader donations.
 Support local news today!

-Join our newsletter and stay in the know.
+Join our newsletter and never miss a story.